JLHonors/ACIC2019-Midterm/README.md

 # ACIC2019-Midterm
-A git repo for whatever code we produce for the midterm project.
+Main git repo for whatever code we produce for the midterm project.

+## Goal
+Create a complete scalable solution for BLAST searches based on SequenceServer